Appeals court panel refuses to reinstate Trump travel order

 About 60,000 visas that had been canceled were deemed valid after Robart issued his restraining order.

-Trump's executive order also temporarily suspended the U.S. refugee program for 120 days, and indefinitely suspended entry to the United States by Syrian refugees.
+Trump's executive order also suspended the U.S. refugee program for 120 days, and it indefinitely suspended entry to the United States by Syrian refugees.

 Twitter, Uber, Google and Apple were among nearly 100 companies that filed a friend-of-the court brief arguing against Trump's executive order.
-They said it hinders the ability of American companies to attract top talent, and "and is inflicting substantial harm on U.S. companies."
+They said it hinders the ability of U.S. companies to attract top talent and "and is inflicting substantial harm on U.S. companies."